zsrtp/geckopatcher/gui/web/README.md

 to the `dist` folder.
 The option `--release` is available to build a release version.

-By default, the application will look for patch files provided in the `patches` folder, but it can be built with the `generic_patch` feature flag (`--feature generic_patch`) to have a version of the application which accepts a patch provided by the user.
+By default, the application will look for patch files provided in the `patches` folder, but it can be built with the `generic_patch` feature flag (`--features generic_patch`) to have a version of the application which accepts a patch provided by the user.

 ## How to run